morganpizzini/AspNetCore.Docs.it-it/aspnetcore/razor-pages/ui-class.md

 ## <a name="create-an-rcl"></a>Creare un RCL

 In questa sezione viene creato un RCL.
-I file Razor vengono aggiunti alla libreria di classi Razor.
+Razori file vengono aggiunti a RCL.

 # <a name="visual-studio"></a>[Visual Studio](#tab/visual-studio)